yanghuafang/map-pose-former/docs/OPEN_ITEMS.md

   to act on. **It no longer blocks anything**: closed loop the tail over the same split is zero.
 The open-loop tail is real and still undetected; what changed is that nothing downstream needs it detected.
-- **The second refinement pass costs accuracy, not just time**: 0.316 with `refine_iters=1` against 0.336 with two, for half the step time.
-It read as a wash before the clutter rule was corrected.
-The model was trained with two passes, so this is not the same as training with one — but the direction has changed and that experiment is now worth its hour.
+- **One refinement pass beats two, and the default still says two.** Trained with one, test translation is 0.221 against 0.336 at 1.9× the throughput, and calibration and closed loop both improve as well — [RESULTS.md](RESULTS.md) has the pair.
+The default is unmoved because changing it means retraining the teacher, the student and the pruned variants, and this is one seed.
+Recorded alongside it is the trap: a checkpoint trained for two passes must be evaluated at two, and is 36× worse in the loop at one.
 - **The reported covariance is optimistic where the map aliases.** The surface is computed with correspondences fixed, making it the curvature of the fit rather than the ambiguity of the match: measured, it is steeper along track than